video-dev/hls.js/docs/design.md

 - [src/controller/audio-stream-controller.ts][]
   - audio stream controller is in charge of filling audio buffer in case alternate audio tracks are used
   - if buffer is not filled up appropriately (i.e. as per defined maximum buffer size, it will trigger the following actions:
-    - retrieve "not buffered" media position greater then current playback position. this is performed by comparing audio sourcebuffer.buffered and media.currentTime.
+    - retrieve "not buffered" media position greater than current playback position.
+This is performed by comparing audio sourcebuffer.buffered and media.currentTime.
     - retrieve URL of fragment matching with this media position, and appropriate audio track
     - trigger KEY_LOADING event (only if fragment is encrypted)
     - trigger FRAG_LOADING event